samlynndavis/Bodiless-JS-Chris/packages/bodiless-layouts/README.md

 ### Component Selector Scale
-The component selector displays component previews in a grid with one, two or for items per row.
+The component selector displays component previews in a grid with one, two or four items per row.
 By default the initial scale is one item per row, but this can be controlled via the `scale` prop.
 For example:

 ```ts